GuidodiPasquo/AeroVECTOR/README.md

 ### Optional
 5. pyserial

-**Without the optional dependencies, the 3D graphics and Software in the Loop modules will not work.**
+**Without the optional dependencies, the Software in the Loop module will not work.**
 If someone can make an .exe that works with VPython, please let me know.

 ## How To